|

 by her.
 He ran across the castle courtyard, took the stairs two

-had recently threatened her.
+as if something had recently threatened her.

 Oh Valar, he thought, I am so afraid of losing her that I am